City Village – Coventry

 Once you have signed for a room log on to the Downing Students Accommodation Hub to check your tenancy agreement for the due dates.

-If you are thinking about renting from Downing Students please view the payment option and dates.
+If you are thinking about renting from Downing Students please view the payment option and dates available on the City Village page.

 - What if I cannot make my rent payment on time?